West Witton © derek oldfield - stock.adobe.com

 Yorkshire Dales landscape near West Witton, North Yorkshire © Bernd Brueggemann - stock.adobe.com

 The village overlooks Penhill which is excellent for fell walking and the views from its summit are breathtaking!

 West Witton is well known for its legends and folk tales of which the ‘Burning of the Bartle' is it's most famous.
-(This festival is celebrated at the end of August).

 The village has a long history, with some records suggesting that up on Penhill an Iron-age burial site may exist.